WilliamASumner/Chromium-Experiments/README.md

 * [Example Data](https://github.com/WilliamASumner/Chromium-Experiments/tree/master/logs/example_data) that is produced by the framework and the [format spec](https://github.com/WilliamASumner/Chromium-Experiments/blob/master/logs/format.md)
 * The [Chrome DevTools Protocol Docs](https://chromedevtools.github.io/devtools-protocol/) will help when working with `chrome-experimenter.py`
 * [How Blink Works](https://docs.google.com/document/d/1aitSOucL0VHZa9Z2vbRJSyAIsAz24kX8LFByQ5xQnUg/edit) and the [Chromium Design Docs](https://www.chromium.org/developers/design-documents) are great for learning what is actually going on inside of Chromium

+---
+1. At the time of writing, the PyChromeDevTools listed contain an error with the `wait_event` function that makes the recorded page load times much shorter than they normally would be.
+I've done a pull request to fix this issue, but if you're experiencing this issue check out [my version](https://github.com/WilliamASumner/PyChromeDevTools).